Uterine or endometrial cancer

 Do you have any of these symptoms?

-The exact causes of uterine cancer are unknown.
-The risk increases if there are chronically elevated estrogen levels and the woman is past menopause.
+The exact causes of uterine cancer are not known.
+The risk increases if there are chronically high oestrogen levels and the woman is past menopause.

-Predisposing factors are considered to be obesity, a history of infertility or lack of pregnancy, late menopause (over 52 years of age), polycystic ovarian syndrome, estrogen-producing ovarian tumors or the use of estrogen-containing hormones (e.g. hormone replacement therapy without added progesterone).
+Predisposing factors include obesity, a history of infertility or lack of pregnancy, late menopause (over 52 years of age), polycystic ovary syndrome, ovarian tumours that produce oestrogen, or use of oestrogen-containing hormones (e.g. hormone replacement therapy without added progesterone).

-• Diabetes, hypertension, fat consumption, estrogen-only hormone replacement therapy, chronic anovulation (polycystic ovary or other causes).
+- Diabetes, hypertension, fat intake, oestrogen-only hormone replacement therapy, chronic anovulation (polycystic ovary or other causes).

-• Hereditary conditions: carriers of the gene for hereditary nonpolyposis-linked colorectal cancer (Lynch type II).
+- Inherited conditions: carriers of the gene for hereditary non-polyposis-linked colorectal cancer (Lynch type II).

 How is uterine cancer diagnosed?

-Molecular diagnosis of endometrial cancer allows us to know with greater precision the prognosis and appropriate treatment for each patient.
+Molecular diagnosis of uterine cancer provides a more accurate prognosis and the appropriate treatment for each patient.

 The usual treatment for uterine cancer is surgical.
 Depending on the size, location and stage of the tumor, the specialist will recommend one or another type of surgery, being necessary, in some cases, to completely remove the uterus by means of a hysterectomy and the appendages (tubes and ovaries).
 Also, depending on some prognostic factors (depth of invasion of the uterine wall and degree of differentiation) it is also necessary to remove the pelvic nodes and, in some cases, the aortic nodes.